-An angiogram is a procedure that uses a special dye, called contrast, and X-rays to see the arteries inside your child’s body.
+An angiogram (say: AN-gee-o-gram) is a procedure that uses medical imaging devices to see the arteries inside your child’s body.
+Ultrasound, X-rays, computed tomography (CT), and magnetic resonance imaging (MRI) are types of medical imaging devices.
 An artery is a blood vessel, which carries blood away from the heart to the tissues in the body.
-Angiograms are done by interventional radiologists.

 Risks of an angiogram

-- pain, bruising or bleeding in the groin or arm where the catheter was inserted
+- pain or discomfort in the groin or leg where the catheter was inserted to inject the dye

 - bleeding inside the body in the area examined

 - a bulge or weakness in the artery wall (aneurysm)

 - clotting of the artery

 Before doing any procedure, your child’s doctor will discuss the risks and benefits of the procedure with you.
 This will help you to decide if the procedure is right for your child.

 The radiologist will go over a consent form with you, which will outline the potential risks of the procedure.
 If you have any questions about the procedure, you are encouraged to ask them at this time.
 If you understand all of the risks and potential benefits of the biopsy and you agree to the procedure, you can give consent for treatment by signing the consent form.
 For young children, a parent or legal guardian must be the one to sign.